eBay/tsv-utils/README.md

 $ make
 ```

 Executables are written to `tsv-utils-dlang/bin`, place this directory or the executables in the PATH.
 The compiler defaults to DMD, this can be changed on the make command line (e.g. `make DCOMPILER=ldc2`).
-The LDC compiler is a common choice as it generates fast code.
-See [BUILD_COMMANDS.md](BUILD_COMMANDS.md) for alternate build steps if `make` is not available on your system.
+LDC is a common choice as it generates fast code.
+See [BUILD_COMMANDS](BUILD_COMMANDS.md) for alternate build steps if `make` is not available on your system.

 ### Installing using DUB